szewa-91/code-challenge/README.md

 Returns ``201 CREATED`` for success or ``400 BAD_REQUEST`` if a content is too long or in bad format.

-This endpoint expects that you specify an active user (Refer to **Specifying user** section).
+This endpoint expects that you specify an active user (Refer to **Specifying active user** section).
 The active user will be created if doesn't exist.

 ```http
 POST /users/{name of user to follow}/follow
 ```

-This endpoint attempt to add a user specified in URL to list of followed authors.
+This endpoint attempt to add a user specified in URL to list of followed authors of an active user.
-The author of a message will be a current user specified by the query param.
+The following user will be a current user specified by the query param.

 Returns ``200 OK`` for success or ``404 NOT_FOUND`` if a user you try to follow doesn't exist.

-This endpoint expects that you specify an active user (Refer to **Specifying user** section).
+This endpoint expects that you specify an active user (Refer to **Specifying active user** section).
 The active user will be created if doesn't exist.

 ```http